Allis-Chalmers “Dragster” Turns Heads

 The original steering gearbox was worn out and a new aftermarket one wasn’t available, so Del Ponte replaced it with a steering box designed for a Chevy Corvair and modified it to fit.

-He totally rebuilt the area around the seat, providing a mounting point for the seat brackets, a receiver hitch, and a new place for the battery.
+He rebuilt the area around the seat, providing a mounting point for the seat brackets, a receiver hitch, and a new place for the battery.
 Diamond plate steel was fitted and welded together to make the floorboards.

-The seat mounts on a pair of metal rails and can be moved forward or backward – just like a car seat - by pushing down on a handle attached to a rectangular metal box located in front of the seat.
+The seat mounts on a pair of metal rails and can be moved forward or backward – just like a car seat - by pushing down on a handle attached to a rectangular metal box in front of the seat.
 “The box contains toggle switches and wiring for the gauges.
 I also added a cup holder in the center of the box,” says Del Ponte.

 The tractor’s charging system was converted to 12 volts and the battery was relocated under the seat.
 A pair of small levers next to the seat serves as the choke and throttle.
 “The original throttle and choke levers were located on the steering column and added clutter, so my dad and I re-engineered them,” says Del Ponte.
-“I also installed new electric Auto Meter gauges to monitor the oil pressure, temperature, and battery voltage at the base of the custom made steering column.”
+“I also installed new electric Auto Meter gauges to monitor the oil pressure, temperature, and battery voltage at the base of the custom-made steering column.”

-The tractor’s oversize headlights, along with many other parts, were bought from Speedway Motors (ph 800 979-0122; www.speedwaymotors.com).
+The tractor’s oversize headlights, along with many other parts, were bought from Speedway Motors (ph 800-979-0122; www.speedwaymotors.com).
 He mounted a K&N air filter directly onto the carburetor.
 The wire harness, choke, and throttle cables run along both sides of the chassis.

 The stock front wheels are fitted with 26/4.5-15 Mickey Thompson drag slick tires from Summit Racing Equipment and have a smooth tread pattern.